Breathtaking, awe-inspiring, spectacular, magnificent? No adjective can ever describe the beauty of Batanes!

 PAG-ASA Weather Station

 PAG-ASA Weather Station in Batanes is one of the country’s main functioning weather station.
-This is a very important station, because Batanes is usually visited by storm, and this station is capable of seeing storms coming from both the Pacific Ocean and West Philippine Sea.
+This is a very important station, because Batanes is usually visited by storm, and this station is capable of seeing storms coming from both the Pacific Ocean and the West Philippine Sea.

 Unfortunately, it was not functional when we visited because two of its satellite receptors were destroyed by the same storm that damaged Mt.
 Carmel Chapel.
 One satellite was uprooted from the ground, while the other was flown away and nowhere to be found.
 Probably already sunk into the ocean.

 Batanes also did not escape the wrath of World War II.
 One of the tallest hills of North Batan was a Japanese Stronghold during World War II.
-They dug a deep tunnel with a 32-steps set of stairs, with more than 5 chambers and armory storage, and a solid 1-meter thick stone bunker.
+They dug a deep tunnel with a 32-steps set of stairs, with more than 5 chambers and armoury storage, and a solid 1-meter thick stone bunker.
 This very site was one of the most difficult encounters of American soldiers in taking over Batanes, because of its strategic location.
 Now, the place has been preserved as a tourist attraction.

 Valugan Boulder Beach